-Out at a French restaurant (which cam be a lot of fun) but don’t know the basic restaurant vocabulary?
+Out at a French restaurant (which can be a lot of fun), but don’t know the basic restaurant vocabulary?
 Just have Siri translate your order and hold up the phone for the waiter to read.

 Or, maybe you’re walking down the streets of Berlin and wondering where the nearest beer pub is.
 Just ask Siri to translate the query into German, then have her read the translation aloud to a random person on the street.

-Last but not least, the Siri translator can be even helpful when learning foreign languages, especially if you’re unsure about the correct pronunciation of a word or a phrase.
+Last but not least, the Siri translator can even be helpful when learning foreign languages, especially if you’re unsure about the correct pronunciation of a word or phrase.

 I’m sure you can come up with some compelling use cases for the Siri translator of your own.
-If so, please do share them with others by posting in the comments section below.
+If so, please share them with others by posting them in the comments section below.

 On a related note: